 - Dr. Rhoda Narins is a liposuction pioneer .

 - Her mission is to help patients look and feel great.

 - Latest technology including laser liposuction.

 Dr. Narins has made it her mission is to help her patients look great and feel great, and her specialized experience and training in liposuction surgery is one way she achieves this goal.
 She trained in Paris with the doctors who originally developed the procedure and was one of the pioneers that brought the procedure to the United States.
-From her New York City / White Plains practice she has now performed more than 8,000 liposuction surgeries herself.
+From her White Plains practice she has now performed more than 8,000 liposuction surgeries herself.
 She is a dedicated, compassionate surgeon whose eye for detail and skilled hands provide patients with high-quality results.
 She also remains on the leading edge by offering CoolSculpting nonsurgical body contouring for her patients.

 TechniquesDr.
 Narins offers a variety of liposuction techniques to ensure that your specific body type and goals are addressed.
 She will review the following options with you at your consultation to determine which one is right for you: